burnpiro/erdem.pl/content/posts/2019/2019-07-11-How-JS-becomes-multithreaded/How-JS-becomes-multithreaded.md

 ![Object](./strings-ww.png)

-Thanks to [James Milner](https://github.com/JamesMilnerUK) for creating [Benchmark for Web Workers](https://github.com/JamesMilnerUK/webworker-perf), if you want you can try it on your browser and see the results.
+Thanks to [James Milner](https://github.com/JamesMilnerUK) for creating [Benchmark for Web Workers](https://github.com/JamesMilnerUK/webworker-perf), if you want, you can try it on your browser and see the results.

 Couple years (2016) ago there was an idea to always parse objects `JSON.stringify(objectToSend)`.
-Reason for that was because sending strings was a lot faster than sending objects.
+Reason for that was sending strings was a lot faster than sending objects.
 That's not the case anymore (as presented).

-Those results are only for one message and remember that in most of scenarios you want to send multiple messages within one frame.
+Those results are only for one message and remember that in most of the scenarios you want to send multiple messages within one frame.
 Even if size of 100k keys object may look huge, if you take time to post 1k keys object (0.725ms \* 2 on my machine) and post it 10 times, you'll get 14.5ms.

 ### How we could improve our processing then?

 People might say that JS is multi threaded (because it has Workers) but imho real multi threading requires something more than ability to execute part of code on different thread.
 That something is shared memory.
-If i have to copy and paste my whole data structure every time i want to make some changes, it defeats whole idea of running it on separate workers.
+If I have to copy and paste my whole data structure every time, I want to make some changes.
+It defeats whole idea of running it on separate workers.
 But as usual there is a solution for that and it's called [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer).

 As of today, this feature is supported on Chrome, Firefox and Node (=>8.10.x).
-Why only those browser you might ask?
-Reason for that is because in Jan 2018 there was an exploit called [Spectre](https://meltdownattack.com/) which basically forced all major browsers to remove feature from engines.
+Why only those browsers you might ask?
+Reason for that is, in Jan 2018 there was an exploit called [Spectre](https://meltdownattack.com/) which basically forced all major browsers to remove feature from engines.
 Chrome reintroduced it in V67 but some of the browsers just postponed implementation (Edge, Safari).

 Ok but what `SharedArrayBuffer` exactly is?
-You can check [specification](http://www.ecma-international.org/ecma-262/#sec-sharedarraybuffer-objects) if you want, but getting explanation from there is time consuming.
+You can check [specification](http://www.ecma-international.org/ecma-262/#sec-sharedarraybuffer-objects) if you want, but getting the explanation from there is time consuming.
 MDN explains it in more simple way:

 > The SharedArrayBuffer object is used to represent a generic, fixed-length raw binary data buffer